 Find out about the electrical properties in the subsurface for environmental assessments to the delineation of groundwater to infrastructure earthing designs.

-Electro-Magnetic (EM) surveying uses the principle of electromagnetic induction to measure changes in the electrical conductivity of the subsurface.
-Bulk subsurface conductivity is affected by variations in porosity and permeability, degree of saturation and fluid type, whilst discrete variations is often an indication of buried metallic objects.
-As such mapping variations in conductivity allows for both the identification of bulk conductive anomalies and discrete anomalies within a homogenous background.
+Electromagnetic (EM) surveying uses the principle of electromagnetic induction to measure changes in the electrical conductivity of the subsurface.
+Bulk subsurface conductivity is affected by variations in porosity and permeability, degree of saturation and fluid type, whilst discrete variations in conductivity allows for both the identification of bulk conductivity anomalies and discrete anomalies within a homogenous background.

-With the FEM method a primary magnetic field with an alternating electric current of known frequency and magnitude is situated at the ground surface through a transmitting coil.
+With the FDEM method, a primary magnetic field with an alternating electric current of known frequency and magnitude is situated at the ground surface through a transmitting coil.
 This induces turbulent electric currents (eddy currents) in the earth, the magnitude of which is directly proportional to the ground conductivity.
 These eddy currents result in an alternating secondary magnetic field that is detected by a receiving coil.

-The nature and size of FEM instrumentation provides a means of quickly and efficiently collecting densely sampled data which is geo-referenced to provide accurate conductivity maps of the site being investigated.
+The nature and size of FEM instrumentation provide a means of quickly and efficiently collecting densely sampled data which is georeferenced to provide accurate conductivity maps of the site being investigated.

 An FDEM reading is related to the electrical conductivity of the subsurface directly below the instrument, measured in apparent conductivity.
 The apparent conductivity can be correlated to conductivity measurement in milliSiemen/metre (mS/m).
 The results are presented as “heat maps” showing the variation of conductivity from the various transit frequencies chosen.
 These are analysed for targets of interest with spatial positioning, the approximate dimensions and depth being extracted.